 We’d already done the rescue-dog-dance once, so this time around, I used Petfinder.com and we just told the rescues what they wanted to hear.
 “Yes, we promise not to let him ever stick his head out car windows as obviously he can get dust in his eyes.”
 I was searching for Border Collie mixes, because in my agility magazine, Border Collies were listed in the top 10 best breeders for agility and I found a 10-month-old mix named Happy who had Border Collie coloring.
 We emailed his foster mum and asked if he was smart.
 She said, definitely.
 She had multiple fosters and he always came when called.
 We went through the references-home-check shebang with the rescue, got approved, and then met him at a vet’s office.
-That was a little awkward, since basically our first introduction to him was walking him down the side highway in Rockville, MD.
+That was a little awkward, since basically our first introduction to him was walking him down the side of a highway in Rockville, MD.
 But okay, he seemed sweet.
 We took him home.

 Now mind you, the rescue told us that they were planning to check in on him every year to make sure we were taking good care of him.
 This detail is important, because shortly after we got Toby home, he started to bite people.
 He wasn’t dominant aggressive like Sophie, so presumably he was trying to use his long forgotten sheep herding tendencies.
 But it was still a problem because he bit a neighbor hard enough to rip the guy’s jeans, and Toby bit me in the butt while I was on a swing and I can attest that was not pleasant.
 We went back to the rescue and asked for help.
 They told us to take him to an obedience class and then they fell off the face of the earth and we never heard from them again.